Winalot

-Winalot is a popular brand of dog food sold in the United Kingdom and Ireland.
+Winalot is a popular brand of dog food sold in the United Kingdom and Ireland, founded in 1927.

 The name was first used in 1927 for dog biscuits by Spillers Ltd; they were initially marketed as a food for racing greyhounds, but soon gained popularity with domestic canines and became a brand leader in the 1930s.

+History

-The Spillers business was acquired in 1998 by Nestlé, after which point the Winalot brand was expanded to include a wide range of dry and tinned dog foods and snacks.
+The Spillers business was acquired by Nestlé in 1998, after which the Winalot brand was expanded to include a broader range of dry foods, canned products, and dog treats.

-Winalot is now marketed by Nestlé Purina PetCare, and is the UK's second biggest-selling dog food brand.
+Winalot is currently marketed by Nestlé Purina PetCare, and is the UK's second biggest-selling dog food brand.
 Their products have recently been subject to a packaging change, to modernize and refresh the brand in 2016.

+In 1988, composer Christopher Gunning wrote the music for a Winalot Prime television commercial.
+He later developed the piece into The Long March, which was recorded and released as a charity single by the Barking Light Orchestra.